jcgneto/CV/README.md

 # Research areas of interest

-Bacterial population genomics and ecology.
+Bacterial genomics and ecology.
+Gut microbiome and foodborne pathogens.

 # Publications